gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Trees jutted out of the freshly-rearranged rock slide like the uncombed hair of someone freshly woken from a nap.
-The stream was already filling new pools and splashing from one to the next in new waterfalls, but there was no sign of the *tralpa*'s prized leather satchel.
+The stream was already filling new pools and splashing from one to the next in new waterfalls, but there was no sign of the tralpa's prized leather satchel.

 He spun around.
 "You—tiger!
 I need that satchel.
 In the king's name, I order you to—"

 "You *what*?" the tiger growled menacingly.

-The *tralpa* gulped and would have taken a step backward into the rock slide if Noxy hadn't said, "Look out!"
+The tralpa gulped and would have taken a step backward into the rock slide if Noxy hadn't said, "Look out!"
 He caught himself and looked from her to the tiger to Private Thokmay, and then to Noxy's astonishment plopped himself down on the path.